Breakthrough-Energy/PowerSimData/README.md

 ```
 where `P1` and `P2` are lists containing supply curve capacity data and `F1` and `F2` are
 lists containing corresponding supply curve price data.
 These lists can be created using
 `build_supply_curve` or can be created manually.

-It should be noted that the two supply
+It should be noted that the two supply curves must offer the same amount of capacity
-curves must offer the same amount of capacity (*e.g.*, `max(P1) = max(P2)`).
-By default, the
+*e.g.*, `max(P1) = max(P2)`).
+By default, the above function plots the two supply curves
-above function plots the two supply curves overlaid on a single plot (plotting can be
-suppressed by including `plot=False` in `KS_test`).
+overlaid on a single plot (plotting can be suppressed by including `plot=False` in `KS_test`).

 #### III.
 Comparing Cost Curve Parameters

 When designing generator cost curves, it can be instructive to visually compare the quadratic
 cost curve parameters for generators in a particular area and fuel type pair.
-The c2 and c1
+The c1 and c2
-parameters for a given area and fuel type can be compared in a plot as follows:
+parameters for a given area and fuel type can be compared in a plot using the following:

 ```
 powersimdata.design.generation.cost_curves.plot_c1_vs_c2(supply_df, area, type)
 ```
 where `supply_df` is the DataFrame output from `get_supply_data`, `area` is a string
 describing an appropriate interconnect or load zone, and `type` is a string describing an
 appropriate fuel type.

-This function also has a zoom capability (enabled by including
+This function also has a zoom capability (enabled by including `zoom=True` in `plot_c1_vs_c2`)
-`zoom=True` in `plot_c1_vs_c2`) that filters out c2 outliers to enable better visualization.
+that filters out c2 outliers to enable better visualization.

 #### IV.
 Comparing Generator Capacity and Price

 When designing generator cost curves, it can be useful to visually compare the capacity and
 price parameters for each generator in a specified area and fuel type pair.
 The generator
-capacity and price parameters for a given area and fuel type can be compared in a plot as
+capacity and price parameters for a given area and fuel type can be compared in a plot using
-follows:
+the following:

 ```
 powersimdata.design.generation.cost_curves.plot_capacity_vs_price(supply_df, area, type)